Environmentalist and theologian, social activist and author.

 I have a particular interest in environmental issues and long to see the culture of the Church change so that caring for God’s earth becomes an integral part of church life, rather than an optional extra.
 To that end, before Tearfund, I was Churches and Theology Director for A Rocha UK, a Christian charity that works for the protection and restoration of the natural world, and I spearheaded Eco Church, which helps churches do just that.

-Academically, I have a theology degree from Cambridge and an MA from the London School of Theology.
-My doctoral studies were undertaken at Kings College London, and they gave me the opportunity to look at simplicity and consumerism and particularly at the relationship between Thomas Aquinas’ virtues of temperance and justice.
+Academically, I have a theology degree from Cambridge and a doctorate from Kings College London, in which I looked at simplicity and consumerism and particularly at the relationship between Thomas Aquinas’ virtues of temperance and justice.
 I also hold honorary doctorates from the Universities of Winchester and Chichester.
 I currently hold the position of Canon Theologian at Rochester Cathedral.

-I have written extensively on justice, environment and lifestyle issues, as well as writing Bible study guides for Scripture Union and CWR.
+I have written extensively on justice, environment and lifestyle issues, particularly from a Christian perspective.
 See the Publications pages for more information.

 I do my best to practice what I preach, and over the years we have had a lot of fun as a family experimenting with ways of living as lightly as possible: producing our own meat through a pig cooperative (though we have now eat very little meat); growing our own veg and supporting a local organic veg grower; installing solar panels; thinking through how we holiday, and reducing our car usage and driving an electric car, and moving away from single-use plastic, to name just some of the things we have done.
 The Green Living pages come out of what we have learnt and I hope you will enjoy exploring those.